 We ask that the guests in their own way to be sensitive to the etiquette of the masjid environment.

 What to wear?

-Men/women should wear loose fitting clothing – covering the body except hands, face and feet.
+Men/women should wear loose fitting and modest clothing

 Anatomy of the masjid